Bersin07/bestProject/README.md

 - Custom Linux system configurations

 ## Usage
-- Start the robot using `python main.py`
+- Start the robot using `python app.py` in aidesktopmode
 - It will listen for voice commands and respond accordingly
 - Facial recognition will be triggered when a user is detected